wisonye/rust-embedded-with-stm32f4/tutorial/src/what-is-the-clock-and-how-to-use-it/clock-source-selecting-register-handling/index.md

 For each step, we need to deal with different register, we will walk through them one by one later.

-Before that, let's define some `enum` types and `struct` to describe our `clock`:
+Before that, let's define some `enum` types and `struct` to describe the `clock`:

-- The clock source type we will in the demo:
+- The clock source type we will use in the demo:

     ```rust
     #[derive(Debug, Clone, PartialEq)]